ISSUE 03

 EMANUEL

 Yeah.
 Yeah.
 And I think part of my hope with the book is like, I know that Korean people are gonna buy the book.
-I know Asian Americans are like just more predisposed to buy the book.
-But I also hope that it’s a lot of people who are maybe not Asian and they’re just curious.
+I know Asian Americans are just more predisposed to buy the book.
+But I also hope that like it’s a lot of people who are maybe not Asian and they’re just curious.

 And like obviously Koreatown is so cool now.
 Like everyone wants a part of it, right?
 And I hope that curiosity leads to them like just reading about these stories.
-And feeling more connected.
 And that they know what came before this thing that we know as popular is.
+And hopefully just making them appreciate the history of it.
+Like this place didn’t exist in a vacuum.
+It didn’t spring out one day out of nowhere.
+People built this place.
+People came with a hope and dream and they collectively built Koreatown.

 Koreatown is one of the most dynamic places in LA.
 It’s like where culture is birthed.
 And like 20 years ago, only Asian people knew about it.
 Only Asian people came for their Korean BBQ or whatever.
 And now it’s like on Eater, like everywhere.
 And that’s great.
 I think that’s great.